Skip to content

 2. Provenance and training disclosure.
 Where the model was trained, what data it has access to, what it does not have access to.
 Buyers in regulated categories (legal, health, finance) treat this like a security badge.
 Companies that hide it lose to companies that surface it.

 3. Security and SOC 2 badges in the ad creative itself.
 Not just the footer.
-Run them inside the demo video.
-The cost of placing them is zero.
-The signal lift is measurable on B2B AI products.
+Run them inside the demo video, where the placement cost is zero and the conversion lift on B2B AI products is consistent.

 4. Hallucination handling, surfaced.
 Show the user when the model is confident, when it cited a source, when it constrained the answer.
 Products that surface this in the demo video read as more mature, and convert better, than products that hide it.